 Women’s Development Center.
 WEDC Helps Your Business Thrive.
 Learn how to plan a winning strategy, grow with discipline and achieve smart business goals.
 Our experienced staff and trainers can assist your business at every stage.
 WEDC supports the talented women entrepreneurs of Westchester, Rockland, Putnam, Duchess, Ulster, Orange and Sullivan Counties.

 The 802 Resource Center is a tremendous tool for members, providing easy access to programs that are freely available for everyone who lives or works in New York.

-We welcome contributions to the Resource Center per the below criteria.
+We welcome contributions to the Resource Center, per the following criteria:

-*the exception to this policy are AFM products, including insurance and other offered programs.
+The exception to the above criteria are AFM products and services, including insurance and other offered programs.

-Note: Prior to posting, all listings will be reviewed by the Executive Board to confirm adherence to “contribution criteria”.
+Prior to posting, all listings will be reviewed by the Executive Board to confirm adherence to the above criteria.